DanielleSucher/Nantucket/README.md

 From *Swann's Way* by Proust:

-In the first draft:

-> would be saying What can he be
-> doing just now I do hope he
-> doing a little
-> work It too dreadful
-> that a fellow with such gifts as he

-> bad conduct should deserve Was I
-> then not yet aware that what I
-> felt myself for her
-> depended neither
-> upon her actions nor upon my

-> was wonderful to another
-> How I should have loved to We were
-> unfortunate to
-> a third Yes if you
-> like I must just keep in the line for

-In the second draft:

 > bad conduct should deserve Was I
 > then not yet aware that what I
 > felt myself for her